ohbm/ossig/content/elections/index.md

 ### General Chair Elect

-Cooridnate with and support OS SIG activities and the rest of the officers, organize and compose statement of gials and activites for the upcoming term.
+Coordinate with and support OS SIG activities and the rest of the officers, organize and compose statement of gials and activities for the upcoming term.

 <!-- The General Chair Elect will be responsible for the general direction and mission of the SIG in the following term.  -->
 <!-- The General Chair Elect will be responsible for the general direction and mission of the SIG in the following term. -->